postgrespro/pg_probackup/Documentation.md

     [logging_options]
     [remote_backup_options]

-Restores the Postgres Pro instance from a backup copy located in the backupdir backup catalog.
+Restores the PostgreSQL instance from a backup copy located in the backupdir backup catalog.
 If you specify a recovery target option, pg_probackup restores the database cluster up to the corresponding recovery target.
 Otherwise, the most recent backup is used.

 **validate**